 I generally send out over 100 Christmas cards to friends and family members.
-It often takes me up to three full days to create a newsletter, hand sign and address all of the cards.
+It often takes up to three full days to create a newsletter, hand sign and list the addresses of the cards.
 This year since I was off to a late start and Christmas is just three weeks away I wanted to hit a big “EASY” button.
+So I made Easy Christmas Postcards.

 I also try to send out change of address postcards whenever we move so I decided “Why not combine the two this year?”